-- This drug can cause dizziness, loss of balance, ringing in the ears, anxiety, paranoia, low mood (depression), seizures, not thinking clearly or with logic, mood changes, changes in how you act, or hallucinations.
+- This drug can cause dizziness, loss of balance, ringing in the ears, anxiety, paranoia, low mood (depression), seizures, not thinking clearly or with logic, mood changes, changes in actions, or hallucinations.
 These side effects may last for a few months or can be long-lasting and not go away even after the drug is stopped.
-Do not take this drug to prevent malaria if you have mental or mood problems.
-Call your doctor right away if you have any of these side effects.
+Do not give this drug to prevent malaria if your child has mental or mood problems.
+Call your child’s doctor right away if your child has any of these side effects.

 - It is used to treat or prevent malaria.

-- If you have an allergy to quinidine or quinine.
+- If your child has an allergy to quinidine or quinine.

-- If you have ever had any of these health problems: Anxiety, low mood (depression), psychosis, any other mood problem, or seizures.
+- If your child has ever had any of these health problems: Anxiety, low mood (depression), psychosis, any other mood problem, or seizures.

-- If you are taking any of these drugs: Chloroquine, quinidine, or quinine.
+- If your child is taking any of these drugs: Chloroquine, quinidine, or quinine.

-- If you are taking any of these drugs: Halofantrine or ketoconazole.
-Do not take these drugs within 15 weeks of your last dose of this drug.
+- If your child is taking any of these drugs: Halofantrine or ketoconazole.
+Do not give these drugs within 15 weeks of your child’s last dose of this drug.

 For all uses of this drug:

-- Have patient safety card with you at all times.
+- Have your child’s patient safety card with you at all times.

 - Use with care in children.
 Talk with the doctor.